lolaonanuga/ticket-resale-notifier/README.md

 # ticket-resale-notifier

-A script that periodically checks for ticket resales on RA
+A script that periodically checks for ticket resales on RA (for private use only)

+It checks the link given in the Rakefile and sends a text to notify if a ticket becomes available

+It is deployed on Heroku where the Scheduler add-on can be set to run the rake task every hour.